suntong/cascadia/README.md

   -d, --delimiter[=     ]   delimiter for pieces csv output
 ```

-Its output has two modes, _single selection mode_ and _block selection mode_, depending on whether the `--piece` parameter is given on the command line.
+Its output has two modes, _single selection mode_ and _block selection mode_, depending on whether the `--piece` parameter is given on the command line or not.

 - The single selection mode will output the selection as HTML source, while
 - The block selection mode will output HTML text in a tsv/csv table form